LOCATION: Kennedy Space Center

 In November 1967, the Saturn V would take its initial step toward the lunar surface with the launch of Apollo 4.
-The five F-1 engines in its first stage generated in excess of 7.5 million pounds of thrust that enabled the 363-foot high test vehicle to rise from Launch Complex 39A at the Kennedy Space Center (KSC).
-CBS journalist Walter Cronkite’s coverage of the event would convey the immense power of the Saturn V as his broadcast booth shook and the excitement in his voice was evident.
+The five F-1 engines in the first stage generated in excess of 7.5 million pounds of thrust that enabled the 363-foot high test vehicle to rise from Launch Complex 39A at the Kennedy Space Center (KSC).
+CBS journalist Walter Cronkite’s coverage of the event would convey the immense power of the Saturn V as his broadcast booth shook, and the excitement in his voice was evident.

 This vehicle would permit humanity to first break the bonds of Earth with Apollo 8 and subsequently walk upon the lunar surface six times.
 With the cancellation of the final three lunar landing missions, one of the Saturn V vehicles would be converted to launch the Skylab space station.
 This would leave two Saturn Vs (SA-514 and SA-515) and the third stage of SA-513 that was not needed as the Skylab station would comprise the third stage for the Saturn V used to place the station into orbit.

-Three Saturn V vehicles are displayed one each at the Kennedy Space Center, Johnson Space Center, and the United States Space & Rocket Center.
+Three Saturn V vehicles are displayed, one each at the Kennedy Space Center, Johnson Space Center, and the United States Space & Rocket Center.
 The Saturn V at KSC is comprised of a test version of the first stage and the second and third stages of SA-514.
 ChronoPoints laser scanned the Saturn V display at the KSC Apollo/Saturn V Center, the Apollo 14 capsule, the astronaut transfer van, and a portion of the Launch Umbilical Tower.
-Note the size of the FARO Focus3D X 330 scanner on the scissor lift in comparison to the F-1 engines on the first stage.
+Note the size of the FARO Focus3D X 330 scanner on the scissor lift in comparison to the F-1 engines in the first stage.

 ChronoPoints would like to thank Delaware North at the Kennedy Space Center Visitor Complex and FARO.